enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Nearly all JSE Java code can run inside JQM, with the following limitations:

-* no system.exit allowed - calling this will trigger a security exeption.
+* no `System.exit` allowed - calling this will trigger a security exeption (only in Java strictly below 17).
 * ...
 This list will be updated when limits are discovered.
 For now this is it!

 .. versionchanged:: 1.2.1
     JQM used to use a thread pool for running its job instances before version 1.2.1.
 This had the consequence of making thread local variables very dangerous to use.
 It does not any more - the performance gain was far too low to justify the impact.

+.. versionchanged:: 2.2.9
+    The check for `System.exit` is no longer enforced by JQM in newer Java versions as Java does not allow it anymore.
+The check stays in place in older Java versions
+    *and* it is still totally forbidden for payloads to use `System.exit`!
+It will be re-introduced if possible later with new Java APIs currently in discussion.

 Staying reasonable
 ***********************